brisson0916/My-Favorite-Anime-Sharing-Site/README.md

 My first project of my professional portfolio.
 It is a web app in which users could log in, then create and edit their own list of favorite anime, and share it with others viewing the site.

-It uses Bootstrap as frontend framework, Flask as backend framework, and SQLite for database.
+It uses Bootstrap as frontend framework, Flask as backend framework, and PostgreSQL for database.

 ## Instructions
 - Create an account first by providing a username, email, and password.